umaptechnologies/must/README.md

 khan = patterns.create(Khan)
 ```

 Must, there, knows to use random.randint to satisfy Khan's need for randomness.
-This is because Khan specifically asks for a thing that must be able to "randint".
+This is because Khan specifically asks for a thing that must be able to `randint`.
 But what if whoever wrote Khan had asked for `get_random_integer` instead of `randint`?
 For this we can *alias* the `random.randint` function under the label Khan expects.

 ```python
 patterns = MustHavePatterns(Khan, random.randint)